-13 The Group and the Issuer's strategy may fail to be optimal and/or be successfully implemented, which may negatively affect the Issuer's business, results of operations, financial condition or prospects.
+15 The Group and the Issuer's strategy may not be optimal and/or successfully implemented which may negatively affect the Issuer's business, results of operations, financial condition or prospects

-The Issuer's strategy is part of the overall Group strategy and the board of directors of the Issuer is accountable for the execution of its underlying strategy.
+The Irish mortgage market is of strategic importance to the Group.
+The Issuer's strategy is formed in the context of the overall Group strategy and the board of directors of the Issuer is accountable for the execution of its underlying strategy.
+The Group and/or the Issuer may not identify, or may not take appropriate action in the response to, changes in the Irish mortgage market.
 A failure of the Issuer or the Group to optimise its strategy or failure to successfully implement its strategy, may lead to a loss of competitiveness which may ultimately lead to financial underperformance, and the diverting of management attention and resources.
 This may also result in an erosion of the ability of the Group to provide sufficient services under the Outsourcing Agreement.

 The Group has identified several strategic objectives for its business.
 The various elements of the Group's strategy may be individually unnecessary or collectively incomplete.
 The Group's strategy may also prove to be based on flawed assumptions regarding the pace and direction of future change across the banking sector.
+The COVID-19 pandemic may have a more detrimental impact on the Group's resources and ability to implement its strategic objectives than currently assumed.
 Finally, the Group may not be successful in implementing its strategy in a cost-effective manner.
-The Group's business, results of operations, financial condition and prospects could be materially adversely affected if any or all of these strategy-related risks were to materialise.
+The Issuer's and the Group's business, results of operations, financial condition and prospects could be materially adversely affected if any or all of these strategy-related risks were to materialise.